FireDynamics/FireSciPy/README.md

 Contributions to this package are welcome!

-Please feel free to use the [doscussions forum](https://github.com/FireDynamics/FireSciPy/discussions) or the [issue tracker](https://github.com/FireDynamics/FireSciPy/issues) to get in contact with us.
+Please feel free to use the [discussions forum](https://github.com/FireDynamics/FireSciPy/discussions) or the [issue tracker](https://github.com/FireDynamics/FireSciPy/issues) to get in contact with us.
 From there, we can talk about your ideas and see how to implement them.

 Practical summary for contributions directly to the repo: